How Thermal Relaxation Affects Bonded Assemblies

 What Thermal Relaxation Is

-At room temperature, stress relaxation in well-cured thermoset adhesives is extremely slow and for most practical purposes negligible over typical service periods.
-As temperature rises, relaxation rate increases sharply, roughly doubling for every 10–15°C rise for many adhesive systems.
-Near the glass transition temperature, relaxation is rapid and nearly complete within minutes to hours.
-Above the Tg, the adhesive behaves as a viscoelastic fluid that relaxes essentially all stress given enough time.
+At room temperature, relaxation in well-cured thermoset adhesives is extremely slow and, for most practical purposes, negligible over typical service periods.
+As temperature rises, relaxation rate increases sharply, roughly doubling for every 10–15°C for many adhesive systems.
+Near the glass transition temperature, relaxation is rapid and nearly complete within minutes to hours; above Tg, the adhesive behaves as a viscoelastic fluid that relaxes essentially all stress given enough time.
+In bonded assemblies, relaxation occurs whenever the adhesive is at elevated temperature, and the relaxed stress state becomes the baseline from which subsequent cooling and thermomechanical loading must be calculated.

 Sources of Stress That Undergo Thermal Relaxation